How to Implement Kotlin Obfuscation in Android Apps Using AI

 Figure 5: Certified Secure™ certificate

 Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Obfuscate App Logic has been added to each Android app.
-Certified Secure provides instant and in-line DevSecOps compliance certification that Obfuscate App Logic and other mobile app security features are in each build of the mobile app
+Certified Secure provides instant and in-line DevSecOps compliance certification that Obfuscate App Logic and other mobile app security features are in each build of the mobile app.

 Using Threat-Events™ for App Logic Intelligence and Control in Android Apps

 Appdome Threat-Events™ provides consumable in-app mobile app attack intelligence and defense control when App Logic is detected.
-To consume and use Threat-Events™ for App Logic in Android Apps, use registerReceiver in the Application OnCreate, and the code samples for Threat-Events™ for App Logic shown below.
+To consume and use Threat-Events™ for

 The specifications and options for Threat-Events™ for App Logic are: